-Departmental requirements consist of specific courses which aim to develop in all students such fundamental skills as insightful reading, critical thinking, coherent writing, and accurate calculating – skills that will enable students to do sophisticated work at Middlesex and beyond.
+Departmental requirements consist of specific courses which aim to develop in all students such fundamental skills as insightful reading, critical thinking, coherent writing, probing research and accurate calculating – skills that will enable students to do sophisticated work at Middlesex and beyond.
 Because Middlesex promotes both breadth and depth of study, a student in his or her Class IV, Class III, or Class II year will not normally be permitted to suspend study in one department in order to take two courses in another.

-In most cases, students are given credit for departmental requirements if they have previously taken courses at the high school level which are the equivalent of these requirements.
+In many cases, students are given credit for departmental requirements if they have previously taken courses at the high school level which are the equivalent of these requirements.
 For example, an entering member of Class III would not be required to take Math 22 if the student had completed geometry before coming to Middlesex.

 All students must take an English course each semester.
 Students in Class IV must take English 10 and 11, students in Class III, English 20 and 21 and the Writing Workshop, and students in Class II, English 30 and 31.
 Students in Class I must select one course offered by the English Department each semester.